-- reduce the amount of caffeine (soft drinks, tea, coffee) you have especially later in the day
+- reducing the amount of caffeine (soft drinks, tea, coffee) you have especially later in the day

-- make a sleep routine with ‘down’ time
+- making a sleep routine with ‘down’ time

-- avoid sleeping in or staying in bed too late
+- avoiding sleeping, in or staying in bed too late

-- ensure your bedroom is quiet and dark
+- ensuring your bedroom is quiet and dark

-- go to bed when you are tired
+- going to bed when you are tired

 Some people find relaxation or meditation helpful.
 The Cancer Council has relaxation and meditation audio tracks.
 Also there are apps available, for example Calm and Headspace.